 Vitreolysis is performed as an outpatient procedure, you do not have to stay overnight in a hospital.
 Immediately prior to treatment, your doctor will administer eye drops to provide mild anesthesia.
 A manual lens will be placed on your eye, with the laser light delivered through a specially designed microscope.

 During treatment, you will likely observe small, dark specks/shadows – signaling that the floaters are being evaporated into small gas bubbles.
 These gas bubbles quickly dissolve and reabsorb into the vitreous.

 Once the treatment is complete, your doctor may treat your eyes with anti-inflammatory drops.

-Each treatment session typically takes 20-60 minutes to perform and most patients will need to undergo two treatment sessions, sometimes three, in order to achieve a satisfactory result.
+Each treatment session typically takes 15-20 minutes to perform and about 80% of patients will have a satisfactory result after only one treatment.

 What To Expect Post Procedure?

 You may observe small, dark specks in your lower field of vision immediately following treatment, but these small gas bubbles will quickly dissolve.
 It is also important to note that some patients may experience mild discomfort, redness or temporarily blurred vision directly following treatment and have a satisfactory result.

 Meet Your Doctor